Dungeons & Dragons controversies: Lack of racial diversity

-In the early editions of Dungeons & Dragons, humans "were coded as culturally White and depicted as racially so in illustrations in game manuals" — "of the hundreds of illustrations depicting adventurers in the first edition and second edition Player's Handbook and Dungeon Master's Guide, there were no nonwhite adventurers".
+In the early editions of Dungeons & Dragons, humans "were coded as culturally White and depicted as racially so in illustrations in game manuals"; "of the hundreds of illustrations depicting adventurers in the first edition and second edition Player's Handbook and Dungeon Master's Guide, there were no nonwhite adventurers".
 The "Eurocentric focus has its roots in the source material, specifically Tolkien's work".
-Supplements depicting non-Anglo-Saxon influenced cultures, such as Oriental Adventures (1985), Maztica Campaign Set (1991), Al-Qadim: Arabian Adventures (1992) and The Jungles of Chult (1993), were added to the game over time.
-However, critics have highlighted that many of these depictions use problematic tropes of ethnic groups.
+Supplements depicting non-Anglo-Saxon-influenced cultures, such as Oriental Adventures (1985), Maztica Campaign Set (1991), Al-Qadim: Arabian Adventures (1992), and The Jungles of Chult (1993), were added to the game over time; however, critics have noted that many of these depictions use problematic tropes of ethnic groups.